open-telemetry/opentelemetry-java-examples/zipkin/README.md

 # Zipkin Example

-This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument a simple application using Zipkin as trace exporter.
+This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument a simple application using Zipkin as the trace exporter.

-# How to run
+# How to Run

 ## Prerequisites